mrismanaziz/Reforestation/README.md

-## I had a pair of racing snails.
-I removed their shells to make them more aerodynamic, but they became sluggish.
+## I’m reading a book on the history of glue – can’t put it down.